myPOS blog Tips

 Although it may be unpleasant to have your contactless payment declined, it is most likely the result of one of the situations we described above.

-There’s often a simple and logical reason for declined payments, you just need to be aware of the various possibilities for this.
+There’s often a simple and logical reason for declined payments; you just need to be aware of its various possibilities.

 Learn more about card payments and card machines